Computer Science and Information Systems

 Hours: 3

-Internship.
-Three semester hours.
 This course is offered to students having work internships within a computing, information technology, or related type of enterprise.
-Students are supervised by employing personnel and by CSci faculty.
+Students are supervised by employing personnel and Computer Science faculty.
 This course gives students the opportunity to earn course credit for the application of computing knowledge and skills used in the working environment.
-Prerequisites: Junior or Senior standing in CSci and departmental approval.
+Prerequisites: Junior or Senior standing in CSCI and departmental approval.

 CSCI 415 - Ethics, Law & Cybersecurity